How Many People Have Died on Mount Cannon? 3 Hiking Deaths on Record

-Mount Cannon appears in 9 documented incidents in this database — 6 survived and 3 fatal.
+As of 2026, 3 people have died hiking Mount Cannon in the documented record — out of 9 incidents in this database, 6 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
 The causes that recur most here are fall, medical, avalanche.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Most common causes on Mount Cannon